jaredl531/game-of-thrones-chatbot/README.md

 8. Show me _________.

+<br/><br/>
 ## Other Features

 The page is set to randomly choose one of 10 pre-loaded background images, and if you click on the Stark logo in the top left it'll pick a new one for you instantaneously.

 Of course, there's also music in the bottom left corner and you can stop and start that as you'd like.

+Looking to add more features to this soon so stay on the lookout for that!